-- Mass attendance is limited to 30 percent of the capacity of the three churches.
+- Mass attendance is limited to the amount of parishioners we can fit with six feet of space between them.
 The front entrance is the single entrance to each church.
 The two side exits are the only exits from each church.

 - Ushers control the flow of crowds entering and exiting each church.
 Please be respectful of their instructions.

 - A six-foot separation must be maintained within the churches, on the sidewalk leading up to the main entrances, and in the parking lots (members of a single household do not need to practice physical distancing).
 All attendees are required to sit in designated areas in order to maintain a six-foot separation.

 - Face coverings are required in order to enter church.
 Please ensure that you remember to bring your own mask to church.
 Children under age 2 are excluded from this requirement.